jethrokuan/blog/content/posts/remembrance_agents.md

 I got back weren't useful enough to warrant my attention, for several
 reasons:

-1. The queries tended to contain more stop-words than not, which reduces the relevancy of the search
+1. The queries contain stop-words, which reduces the relevancy of the search
-2. It's extremely difficult to guess the user's intent
+2. It's difficult to guess the user's intent
 3. I was not indexing enough documents (only my notes), so there was little relevant information to resurface anyway

-Exact searches tended produced much better results, and even surfaced relevant web pages that I've visited, but that is not the selling point of Remembrance Agents.
+Manual searches produced better results, and sometimes surfaced relevant web pages that I've visited, but that is not the selling point of Remembrance Agents.

 ## Extensions {#extensions}

-Perhaps this would be more useful if I could augment the local results with search results found on the web, similar to how Google's search engine guesses a user intent, showing cards like:
+Perhaps this would be more useful if I could augment local results with search results found on the web, similar to how Google's search engine guesses a user intent, showing cards like: